GoogleCloudPlatform/nodejs-docs-samples/appengine/datastore/README.md

 This sample application shows how to use Google Cloud Datastore on Google App Engine.

-App Engine Node.js Standard Environment users: See tutorial [Using Cloud Datastore][tutorial-std] for more information on running and deploying this app.
+[App Engine Standard][appengine-std] users: See tutorial [Using Cloud Datastore][tutorial-std] for more information on running and deploying this app.

-App Engine Node.js Flexible Environment users: See tutorial [Using Cloud Datastore][tutorial-flex] for more information on running and deploying this app.
+[App Engine Flexible][appengine-flex] users: See tutorial [Using Cloud Datastore][tutorial-flex] for more information on running and deploying this app.

 * [Setup](#setup)
 * [Running locally](#running-locally)